-Angios is a biotechnology company, specializing in vascular research to improve patients' lives all over the world.
-We are based in Innsbruck, Austria.
+Angios is an Austrian biotechnology company, specializing in cell-based research.
+With our unique approach to target vascular diseases we want to improve patient's lives all over the world.

 Teodor studied biology at the Leopold Franzens University of Innsbruck before joining the group of Prof. Lukas A. Huber at the Medical University of Innsbruck, where he completed his PhD thesis in the field of molecular cell biology and oncology.
 He then moved to the University of Queensland in Brisbane, Australia, working as a Postdoctoral fellow on rare vascular diseases, developing 3D vasculature models.
 As a Head of R&D at Angios his focus is to oversee the progress and provide scientific support for ongoing and future projects.